bpucker/MybMonday/README.md

 # #MybMonday

 MYB transcription factors are one of the largest gene family in plants and control many processes.
-This repository provides additional background to the #MYB_Monday tweets.
+This repository provides additional background to the #MYB_Monday tweets. #MybMonday is maintained by the [PuckerLab](https://www.tu-braunschweig.de/en/ifp/pbb) at TU Braunschweig.

 ## Introduction ##